 Y ou are the maintenance reliability engineer at one of the largest smelting facilities in the world.
 The main air compressor once again went through a surge and/or stall event due to failed inlet guide vanes.
-When you arrive at the control room you find all is stable, but you are reminded of micro-cracks found in the 3rd stage impeller and wonder if the end is near.
+When you arrive at the control room you find all is stable, but you are reminded of microcracks found in the third stage impeller and wonder if the end is near.
 The plant does not have a planned outage scheduled for the next six months.
 The plant manger asks you whether the plant should shut down and inspect the impeller.
-He asks that you and your team make this critical decision as soon as possible so the shutdown plans can be made if things or looking bad.
-An unplanned shutdown would no doubt cost millions in profits and affect the company bottom line.
+He asks that you and your team make this critical decision as soon as possible so the shutdown plans can be made if things are looking bad.
+An unplanned shutdown would no doubt cost millions in profits and affect the company's bottom line.

-There are many considerations in making this decision which are but not limited to the following:
+There are many considerations in making this decision, which include but are not limited to the following:

-- 1. Operations History The actual run history may be considered.
-Does it have a history of cracks and what has been the mean time between failures with these cracks? - Risk Management What are the safety and/or environmental risks associated with a failure.
+1. Operations history - The actual run history may be considered.
+Does it have a history of cracks and what has been the mean time between failures with these cracks?

+2. Risk management - What are the safety and/or environmental risks associated with a failure?

-3. Mechanical Design - Where are the cracks located?
+3. Mechanical design - Where are the cracks located?
 What is the impeller blade loading?
 What is the mean stress in the affected area?

-- 4. Metallurgical and materials - a.
-What has been the morphology of the cracks from a historical prospective?
-Stress corrosion cracking for example. - b.
-How is the endurance limit affected by the environmental conditions? - Fracture mechanics The impeller experienced surge/shock conditions and there is a question as to how the cracks would be affected.
+4. Metallurgical and materials - What has been the morphology of the cracks from a historical prospective?
+Stress corrosion cracking for example.
+How is the endurance limit affected by the environmental conditions?

+5. Fracture mechanics - The impeller experienced surge and shock conditions and there is a question as to how the cracks would be affected.

 The real question is whether or not the existing cracks will grow or not.
-Well, since the compressor is still running it is very likely that the cracks did not grow much if any, or in a way that was effected by steady state operation.
-If the cracks were getting worse under steady state conditions it would likely fail quickly due to the rpm of the impeller.
+Since the compressor is still running, it is very likely that the cracks did not grow much, if any, or in a way that was affected by steady state operation.
+If the cracks were getting worse under steady state conditions it would likely fail quickly due to the revolutions per minute of the impeller.
 Also, if the cracks were directly tied into any reverse loading from normal operation it would have already failed.
-Based on this line of thinking, one might rule out any major short term effect.
-Not so fast, there could be longer term effects involved in the crack propagation.
+Based on this line of thinking, one might rule out any major short-term effect.
+Not so fast, there could be longer-term effects involved in the crack propagation.
 This could be due to the sustained loading from the centrifugal load.